JasonYanxx/VS_Code_ROS/README.md

-# Step By Step Integration of ROS in VS Code
+# Step By Step Integration of ROS in VS Code （for docker）

 This repository provides an example set up that can be used to automate your ROS workflow in the VS Code IDE.